These simple active listening exercises help students focus on what is being said and to share their feelings about being truly heard.

 Next tell the group you will show what it looks like when someone is not being a good listener.

-- Ask the same student again to describe their favorite dinner, this time turning away, showing poor body language and poor eye contact, and interrupting the student mid-sentence.
+- Ask the same student again to describe their favorite dinner, but this time turn away, show poor eye contact, and interrupt the student mid-sentence.

 - Have the group describe the differences in your listening behavior.

 Partner Active Listening Exercise